GrammaticalFramework/gf-rgl/src/TEMPLATE/README.md

 **If you want a 100% just strings template**, you can find that in [github.com/daherb/gf-rgl-template](https://github.com/daherb/gf-rgl-template).
 If you choose that one, you can still read this document for suggestions about which functions to start with.

-# How to use
+# How to use this tutorial

 If you haven't done so yet, clone your language from this template as instructed [here](../README.md#from-a-generic-template).
 The cloning doesn't include README.md, so there's only one copy of this README document.

-You open the grammar in a GF shell and see its functions as follows.
+You can open the grammar in a GF shell and see its functions as follows.
 (I'm using here the `TMP` concrete syntax, but you should have cloned it to some other concrete syntax with a different extension, so substitute as necessary.)

 ```
 $ gf LangTMP.gf